atsanna/SimplePowerRegs/README.txt

 v4
-is a refinement of v3, coming soon to tindie.com
+is a refinement of v3, available at tindie.com